 Urethritis: infection of the urethra

-Symptoms of a UTI in children
+UTI symptoms in children

-A bladder infection an cause lower abdominal pain, vomiting, tenderness, pain during urination, frequent urination, blood in the urine, recurrence of day or nighttime wetting in a previously toilet-trained child and a low-grade fever.
+A bladder infection can cause lower abdominal pain, vomiting, tenderness, pain during urination, frequent urination, blood in the urine, recurrence of day or nighttime wetting in a previously toilet-trained child and a low-grade fever.

 Infection of the kidneys will cause more general abdominal pain and a higher fever, but it may or may not cause frequent and painful urination.